V-Squared/v2-Tooltip/README.md

 # v2Tooltip
-A angular tooltip directive that is compatible with svg, responsive.
+A angular tooltip directive that is compatible with svg, and responsive.